michaelballantyne/extdsl-oopsla2020-artifact/README.md

 docker exec artifact625 /root/code/test.sh
 ```

-We tested these instructions with Docker Desktop 2.3.0.3 on Mac OS
-10.14.
 The only dependencies beyond those included in the artifact
 archive are Docker and the `ubuntu:20.04` base Docker image that is
 downloaded when building our artifact's image.